Oregon Disabled Veteran Benefits

 What it is: Oregon offers disabled-veteran registration and plates through the DMV (Driver and Motor Vehicle Services), with a one-time (rather than recurring) registration fee for those who qualify under state law.

-- Disabled veteran registration & plates: a veteran with a service-connected disability that qualifies as a "disabled veteran" under state law can register a vehicle with a one-time permanent registration fee instead of paying it every renewal.
-ODVA states there are "no additional costs other than regular plate fees or replacement plate fees."
-Because DMV fee tables change, confirm the current exact dollar figures with DMV before relying on a number.
+- Disabled veteran registration & plates: a veteran with a service-connected disability qualifies as a "disabled veteran" under state law with no minimum rating percentage — any compensable service-connected disability counts.
+You can register a vehicle with a one-time permanent registration fee of $15 (set by statute, ORS 803.420(9)(b)) instead of paying it every renewal; you'll still pay the separate plate fee for whichever plate style you choose, so confirm that add-on fee with DMV.

 - Application form: apply through Oregon DMV using the Application for Disabled Veteran Registration (DMV Form 735-6736).
 Your county Veteran Service Officer can help you complete it at no cost.